 Summarize the extent and degree to which you accomplished your goal(s), and explain the outcomes.
 Provide supporting documentation.

+EMPLOYEE'S PLANS FOR SUBSEQUENT GROWTH

+Share future goals, professional development, etc.

+OVERALL REFLECTION

-EMPLOYEE'S PLANS FOR SUBSEQUENT GROWTH Share future goals, professional development, etc. OVERALL REFLECTION Reflect upon and state the extent and degree that this evaluation process enhanced your professional growth.
+Reflect upon and state the extent and degree that this evaluation process enhanced your professional growth.

-FORM 3 -IMPROVEMENT PLAN/PAR
+EVALUATOR'S SUMMARY EVALUATION

-EVALUATO R'S SUMMARY EVALUATION Goal(s): Satisfactory Cite evidence and accomplishme • Vor observed by the evaluator. • EVALUATOR'S OVERALL O COMMENTS RELATING TO O GOALS/PERFORMANCE The summative findings of t his evaluation indicate an over all rating of satisfactory performance.
-The summative findings of t his evaluation indicate an over rall rating of unsatisfactory performance.
-This response shall be attached to the evaluation prior to it bein sponse is received more than t onnel file.
-The employee shall have a right to resign placed in the employee's personnel file if rece en (10) duty days after receipt of the evaluation, ived within ten (10) duty days after Evaluator's Signature Date Evaluatee's Signature Date
+Goal(s): Satisfactory Unsatisfactory Cite evidence and accomplishments provided by employee and/or observed by the evaluator.

+EVALUATOR'S OVERALL COMMENTS RELATING TO GOALS/PERFORMANCE

+The summative findings of this evaluation indicate an overall rating of satisfactory performance.

+The summative findings of this evaluation indicate an overall rating of unsatisfactory performance.

+A copy of this document will be placed in the employee's personnel file.
+The employee shall have a right to respond in writing to this evaluation.
+This response shall be attached to the evaluation prior to it being placed in the employee's personnel file if received within ten (10) duty days after the receipt of the evaluation.
+If response is received more than ten (10) duty days after receipt of the evaluation, it will be added to the personnel file when received by the District.

+Evaluator's Signature Date Evaluatee's Signature Date 0 u u u u u u u u u u